jsummers/deark/readme.md

    Increase the limit at your own risk.
 Deark does not generate large images efficiently.
 In practice, a large dimension will only work if the other dimension is very small.
--get &lt;n>
-   Extract only the file identifed by &lt;n>.
-The first file is 0.
-   Equivalent to "-firstfile &lt;n> -maxfiles 1".
 -nobom
    Do not add a BOM to UTF-8 output files generated or converted by Deark.
 Note that if a BOM already exists in the source data, it will not necessarily be